Cathedral and John Connon School: History

 In 1860, Bishop Harding and the Cathedral Chaplain opened a grammar school within the walled city of Bombay, along with a smaller establishment for girls.
 These were the first of many strands that have joined to form the Cathedral and John Connon School.

 A Choir School was established in 1875, with the objective of providing choristers for the St. Thomas Cathedral, Mumbai, the first Anglican Church in the city.
 Meanwhile, the Bombay Scottish Education Society was founded in 1866.
 The society put up a building on the Esplanade and named it for John Connon (then the Chief Registrar of Bombay).

 In 1878, a high school in Byculla, set up by the Bombay Diocesan Society, was merged with the Choir School to form the Cathedral High School.
 The present Senior School building, a blend of Indian and Gothic architecture, was erected in 1896.
 A girls' school had been started in 1880.

 In 1922, in a public meeting held at the Town Hall, the present Asiatic Society of Bombay library, the principal of the Cathedral Boys' School suggested that the Cathedral Schools and the Scottish School work together, instead of competing; this prompted the formation of the Anglo-Scottish Education Society.
 The schools were re-organized into the Cathedral Boys' School, the Cathedral Girls' School, and the John Connon School.

 Today the old boys' school is used as the Senior School; the old girls' school is the Middle School; and the John Connon School is the Junior School.
 The Infant School, located at Malabar Hill, was set up in 1965.
 The Senior School also serves as the main administrative office for all the sections of the school.

 The IB arm of the school, set up in 2015, planned to move to the Deutsche Bank Building (formerly Tata Palace) by 2018.
-However, a later decision by the Dean, Dr. Sonal Parmar converted the building into a section for the 11th and 12th standard of both the IB and ISC curricula.
-The building is located in the same vicinity (Fort) as the school, next to Sterling Theatre.
+However, a later decision by the Dean, Dr. Sonal Parmar converted the building into a section for the 11th and 12th standard of both the IBDP and ISC curricula.
+The building is located in the same vicinity (Fort) as the school, next to Sterling Cineplex.

 In 2022, Meera Isaacs, the first woman principal of the Cathedral School, retired after 26 years.
+The new principal is Sonal Parmar.